Samuel Cunard: Steamships

 Cunard made a special trip to Nova Scotia and New Brunswick in 1850, when his brother Joseph Cunard's timber and shipping businesses in New Brunswick collapsed in a bankruptcy that threw as many as 1000 people out of work.
 Cunard took out loans and personally guaranteed all of his brother's debts in Nova Scotia, New Brunswick and Boston.
 Joseph Cunard moved to Liverpool, England where Samuel helped him re-establish his shipping interests.

 Personal views

 Cunard throughout his personal life was not a religious man and was considered by many to be agnostic.
 On his deathbed, Cunard declined last rites and declared he "did not feel and admit and believe."
 His views on slavery in the 19th century were not known, but his statements regarding Frederick Douglass's segregated passage arranged by a Cunard Agent in Liverpool on one of his ocean liners in 1845 strongly suggests he was against any form of racial prejudice.
-"No one can regret more than I do the unpleasant circumstances surrounding Mr. Douglass's passage from Liverpool, but I can assure you that nothing of the kind will again take place on the steamships in which I am connected."
-His views on race reflected those of Britons of the time, who regarded mistreatment of black people as a moral wrong, even though they still considered them to be socially and intellectually inferior to white people.